DiarmuidHenry/Project-03/README.md

 - All given shortest paths are symmetrical, i.e. if your given path is `[50, 52, 51, 48, 45, 40, 39]`, then this is the same length as `[39, 40, 45, 48, 51, 52, 50]`.
 Since this is always the case, I fixed the entry card (the starting point) and just created one order of each of these routes.
 - Chance Cards, road blocks, other players' decisions (e.g. to use their Chance Card to send you to a different location on the board) are not taken into account, as these cannot be accuratley accounted for.
 It would take more than 500 lines of code to correctly predict human psychology during a game.
 - Making a U-turn (i.e. visiting a town and then returning from the direction you came from) often includes wasted movements, since you can overshoot the town by $n$ steps, leading to you having to backtrack $n$ wasted steps again, adding a total of $2n$ steps to the path length.
 Compensating for this would lead to a much more in depth analysis of each route, as well as applying probability theory to the dice throws, so I chose therefore to ignore it in this case.
 In a future version, [I may come back to this](#future-improvementsdevelopment).
 - The output is basic, i.e. text on the console.
 To make it something that would be more appealing to most people, some sort of front end should be paired with it.
+However, since this project is solely about the Python coding, I have chosen to omit this.
 - This program was made to be very adaptable/generic (as is the goal with writing code in general).
-If the towns on the board were moved around; a new list of towns was created; a new sublist of Entry/Exit Cards was created; then all that would need to be changed would be the construction of the lists `all_cards`, `entry_cards` and the `counted_distances` spreadsheet.
+If the towns on the board were moved around; a new list of towns was created; a new sublist of Entry/Exit Cards was created; then all that would need to be changed would be the construction of the lists `all_cards`, `entry_cards`, and the `town_names` and `counted_distances` spreadsheet.
 Although this would still take some time, it would only be a matter of minutes to count the distances on a new board of a similar size, and mere seconds to recontruct the lists of cards.
 The code could also be adapted to other similar board games (such as [Ticket to Ride](https://www.daysofwonder.com/ticket-to-ride/)), although the slightly different rule set would require a slight change in the code's structure.

 ## Aim